jsonkuan/hashBubble/README.md

         and put them into the `twitterminer.config` file, which you find in the repo's toplevel directory.

     1. Follow the 5 minute riak [guide](http://docs.basho.com/riak/latest/quickstart/) and set up a 5 node               cluster.
 Important: To allow for searching with secondary indexes the backend of the database must be             changed to leveldb.
 Edit dev*/etc/riak.conf and change bitcask to leveldb for each node in the cluster.
 Nodes that are running must be restarted for this change to take effect.

     1. Edit the `twitterminer.config` file to include the host/port of the Riak node that you want to connect to.

-1. Run the example
+1. Run the backend

     Run the Erlang shell from the repo's BackEnd directory with additional library path and configuration flags